 For full access for members, please log in - [ Member Login ]

-To celebrate World Menopause Day, October 18th 2013, IMS is launching a new campaign with the theme 'Oncology in midlife and beyond'.
+To celebrate World Menopause Day, October 18th 2014, IMS is launching a new campaign with the theme 'Prevention of diseases after menopause'.

 An educational toolkit of materials has been developed to support local country initiatives throughout the month of October to raise awareness of this potential health issue and many have been translated into key languages to ensure the campaign has a truly international perspective.